The information has been obtained from printed

 stores cash for amounts of €5 or more.
 It saves money compared to

-but you do have to pay a €3.00 fee for the card.
-You can buy the
+to pay a €3.00 fee for the card.
+You can buy the cards using the

-buy from any bus station or ticket agent.
-Also on sale at
+download the app or buy from any bus station or ticket

-some tourist information offices.
+agent.
+Also on sale at some tourist information offices.

 These can be recharged using the VAMUS ticket machines at larger